inferno73/online_shopping/README.md

 Only admin can add new things to online shop (login required).
 There can be only one admin.

 All data regarding users credentials (username, password) is saved to a file called credentials.txt.
-All data regarding available items is saved to a file items.txt.
+All data regarding available items is saved to a file according to item type (ex. pants.txt).